7Block Labs

 What you’ll ship with 7Block Labs

-• Attestation‑gated smart contracts and paymasters that respect 7702 semantics
+• Smart contracts and paymasters that follow 7702 semantics with attestation gating

-• TRISA Envoy deployment with IVMS101 mapping and protocol interoperability
+• Deployment of TRISA Envoy featuring IVMS101 mapping and ensuring protocol interoperability

-• Sanctions/KYT pipelines with fallbacks and observable SLOs
+• Sanctions/KYT pipelines equipped with fallbacks and observable service level objectives (SLOs)

-Explore our dApp development, DeFi development services, and token development services for the product surface area that sits on top of your compliance layer.
+Check out our dApp development, DeFi development services, and token development services.
+These are all designed for the product surface area that rests on top of your compliance layer.

 Like what you're reading?
 Let's build together.